24/7 Support Line - Call Now

 Also known as Day Treatment Programs, they provide deeper attention than IOPs and require patients to come in for intensive sessions 6-8 hours a day, at least five days a week.
 These programs are purposefully created for patients with cases that demand greater structure and a higher support level.

 It usually involves individual or group counseling sessions held weekly.
-It is more relaxed than an IOP, and thus, it may be suitable for those who have already completed a higher level of care but still require further attention.
+It is more relaxed than an IOP, and thus, it is suitable for those who have already completed a higher level of care but still require further attention.

 What are the treatments offered in the different programs?

-A combination of evidence-based behavioral therapies and medication is used for treating Alcohol Use Disorder (AUD), which increases recovery success, such as:
+A combination of evidence-based behavioral therapies and medication is used for treating Alcohol Use Disorder (AUD), which increases recovery success.

 • Cognitive-behavioral therapy (CBT)